AlexanderProd/shopify-product-uploader/README.md

 ## Usage
 Just run `yarn start [directory]` inside the downloaded directory.

-Create a .env file in the root directory the cloned repository that looks like this with your shops credentials.
+Create a .env file in the root directory of the cloned repository that looks like this with your shops credentials.
 ```
 SHOP_NAME=testshop
 APIKEY=123456